How to do an Aries Release

 Releasing the samples

 The Aries samples are designed to work across all the Aries modules.
 Samples are released as a single module.
 All of the Aries dependencies are listed in the top level samples pom.
-In trunk, the version of all the dependencies should always point the SNAPSHOT versions in trunk.
-At release time these must all be modified to the latest released version of each bundle.
 It is very important the versions are set only in the top level sample pom.
 Both sub-modules and filtered resources need the version information, setting it in one place is the only way to avoid a mess.

-The best time to do a samples release is usually at the end of a bundle release when all of the bundle version information is up to date in aries_release_versions.txt.
+The best time to do a samples release is usually at the end of a bundle release.

 It is critically important that the samples are all tested before making release.
 Some have itests but others (blueprint) are only tested manually.
 In fact it's wise to run through a quick manual check for the blog and aries trader samples as the itests do not catch everything.